 Sarulla Geothermal Power Project, Indonesia

-The Sarulla Geothermal Power Project is located in the Tapanuli Utara district, in North Sumatra province, Indonesia.
-It is the largest single-contract geothermal power project to date.
-It is owned and will be operated by Sarulla Operations Ltd. (SOL), a consortium of Medco-Ormat-Itochu-Kyushu.
+The Sarulla Geothermal Power Project is in the Tapanuli Utara district, North Sumatra province, Indonesia.
+It is the world's largest single-contract geothermal power project to date.
+It is owned and will be operated by Sarulla Operations Ltd (SOL), a consortium of Medco-Ormat-Itochu-Kyushu.

-The consortium includes PT Medco Energi International (27.5%), US based Ormat Technologies (12.75%), Japan based Itochu (25%) and Kyushu Electric (25%).
-It has a joint operating contract (JOC) with the concession holder Pertamina Geothermal Energy (PGE), a subsidiary of the state-owned oil and gas company PT Pertamina.
+The group includes PT Medco Energi International (27.5%), US-based Ormat Technologies (12.75%), Japan-based Itochu (25%), and Kyushu Electric (25%).
+It has a joint operating contract (JOC) with the concession holder Pertamina Geothermal Energy (PGE), a subsidiary of state-owned oil and gas company PT Pertamina.

-Sarulla plant is one of the private power plants under the second round of 10,000MW programme announced in 2004 by PLN.
+The Sarulla plant is one of the private power plants under the second round of 10,000MW programme announced in 2004 by state-owned PT PLN.

-Indonesia is trying to cut the consumption of crude oil and is looking for alternative sources of energy.
-It has the potential to produce 27,000MW of electricity from geothermal sources but has not been able to achieve this fully due to the current high cost of geothermal energy.
+Indonesia is trying to reduce the consumption of crude oil and is looking for alternative sources of energy.
+It has the potential to produce 27,000MW of electricity from geothermal sources, but has not been able to achieve this fully due to the current high cost of geothermal energy.

 Financial closure of the $1.17bn project was announced in May 2014.
-The Japan Bank for International Cooperation (JBIC) signed a loan agreement of $492m with SOL for the project in March 2014.
+The Japan Bank for International Cooperation (JBIC) signed a $492m loan agreement with SOL in March 2014.

-In April 2013, SOL signed a Joint Operating Contract (JOC) with the PT Pertamina Geothermal Energy (PGE), the project's concession holder, which grants SOL the rights to use the geothermal field.
+In April 2013, SOL signed a JOC with the project's concession holder PT Pertamina Geothermal Energy (PGE), which grants it the rights to use the geothermal field.

-An Energy Sales Contract (ESC) was signed in the same month with the state electricity utility PT PLN, which will off-take the energy produced by the geothermal power plant for 30 years.
+In the same month, the company signed an energy sales contract (ESC) with the state electricity utility PT PLN.
+This will offtake the energy produced by the geothermal power plant for 30 years.

 Sarulla plant make-up

-The plant will be fuelled by two steam production and injection reservoirs named Silangkitang and Namora-I. The first unit will be constructed at Silangkitang and the other two units at Namora-I.
+The plant is fuelled by two steam production and injection reservoirs named Silangkitang and Namora-I. The first unit was constructed at Silangkitang and the other two units are being built at Namora-I.

-The plant will use Ormat's Geothermal Combined Cycle Units (GCCU) which are more efficient than conventional steam power plants.
+The plant will use Toshiba's geothermal steam turbines and generators, as well as Ormat's geothermal combined-cycle units (GCCUs), which are more efficient than conventional steam power plants.

-The GCCU will capture the steam from the wells and produce energy throughout the day without any interruptions.
+The GCCU captures the steam from the wells and produce energy throughout the day without any interruptions.
 The geothermal fluid will be re-injected in the underground wells to avoid depletion of gases.

 The steam from the plant will not be released into the atmosphere, but will be released back into the ground to ensure the sustainability of the well.

-The power from Silangkitang will be transmitted to a substation at Namora-I via a 20km long, 150kV transmission line.
-This will be the interface point where PLN will construct a new transmission line to transmit power to the national grid.
+The power from Silangkitang is transmitted to a substation at Namora-I via a 20km-long, 150kV transmission line.
+This serves as the interface point where PLN constructs a new transmission line to transmit power to the national grid.

 Indonesian power market

-Plans to end PLN's monopoly are underway, so that private companies can sell the power directly to consumers.
-However they will have to continue to use PLN's transmission network.
+To allow private companies to sell the power directly to consumers, plans to end PLN's monopoly are underway, however they will have to continue to use PLN's transmission network.